SIGN UP TO OUR NEWS!

 Day 7: Departure day

-We offer included transfers from the hotel to Bastia BIA airport (15min) or the ferry terminal (25min).
+We offer included transfers from the hotel to Bastia (BIA) airport (15min) or the ferry terminal (25min).

 Full travel advice and transfer timings (essential reading before booking your flights) can be found in our Trip Notes.